-airbag status indicator will come on and stay on when the vehicle is started.
+If the airbag is off, the off indicator in the passenger airbag status indicator will come on and stay on when the vehicle is started.

-If a child restraint has been installed and the on indicator is lit, see "If the On Indicator is Lit for a Child Restraint" under Passenger Sensing System on page 2-61 for more information.
+If a child restraint has been installed and the on indicator is lit, see "If the On Indicator is Lit for a Child Restraint" under Passenger Sensing System on page 2-66 for more information.